termui-sh/the-directory/README.md

 # the-directory
 Welcome to the souce behind [the terminal directory](https://termui.sh)

+> Note: This readme.md is still in TODO phase

 ## Contribution
 We’d love your help in expanding this list!
 If you know a terminal emulator that’s missing: